matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 Clients are not required to include a fallback in a reply since version 1.3 of the [specification](https://spec.matrix.org/v1.10/client-server-api/#rich-replies).
-For this reason the reply fallbck can be removed from the specification without any additional deprecation period.
+For this reason the reply fallback can be removed from the specification without any additional deprecation period.

 An info box should be included to mention the historical use of the reply